-The HotSpot Java Virtual Machine ships with J2SE 1.4.2 and above and consists of various garbage collection tools which you can use to collect garbage collection information that you can use to tune your applications.
-You can find more information on the HotSpot Virtual machine on http://java.sun.com/docs/hotspot/gc1.4.2/.
+The HotSpot Java Virtual Machine consists of various garbage collection tools which you can use to collect garbage collection information that you can use to tune your applications.
+You can find more information on the HotSpot Virtual machine on http://java.sun.com/javase/technologies/hotspot/.